RumblingLump/anxiety/scenes/act1.md

 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="fight"}}
-b: De kommer få oss att *inte* slå §husvärden/festvärden§!
+b: De kommer få oss att *inte* slå värden!
 {{/if}}

 {{if window.HACK_REPLAY.a2_ending=="flight"}}